uptonking/note4yaoo/editor/lib-app-tiny-write-rewrite.md

 - destructuring props is usually a bad idea in Solid.
   - Under the hood, Solid uses proxies to hook into `props` objects to know when a prop is accessed.
   - When we destructure our `props` object in the function signature, we immediately access the object's properties and lose reactivity.

+- createMemo
+  - 当一个signal被多次取值时，memo后只执行一次，不memo则每次取值都执行
+  - Memos are both an observer, like an effect, and a read-only signal.
+  - Since they are aware of both their dependencies and their observers, they can ensure that they run only once for any change.
+  - This **makes them preferable to registering effects that write to signals**.
+  - Generally, what can be derived, should be derived.

 - stores: proxy objects that allow a tree of signals to be independently tracked and modified.
 - When nested objects are accessed, stores will produce nested store objects, and this applies all the way down the tree.